szager-chromium/rr/Building-And-Installing.md

   pkg-config coreutils python3-pexpect manpages-dev git \
   ninja-build capnproto libcapnp-dev
 ```
-On Ubuntu 14.04 (and maybe other distros) `libcapnp-dev` doesn't include `capnp.pc`.
+On some old distros such as Ubuntu 14.04 `libcapnp-dev` doesn't include `capnp.pc`.
 To build rr on such distros, manually install `capnproto` using [the instructions here](https://capnproto.org/install.html#installation-unix).

 ## Project building